Google is by far the most used search engine. However, it is not problem-free when it comes to security and privacy.

 For other browsers, the steps may vary, but the solution remains the same: disable the problematic extensions.

-3. Switch to UR Browser
+3. Switch to a different browser

 To find unknown searches in your Google history is definitely not a pleasant surprise.
 Still, in many cases, things are not as serious as they seem.
 You can solve this problem with one of the solutions described above.